deiga/CS-OS-2014/exercises/ex1.md

 ###3.
 User mode vs kernel mode
 * What is the difference between kernel and user mode?
 Explain why having two distinct modes aids in designing an operating system.
+  * *In user mode some parts of the memory are access protected and some instructions may not be executed*
+  * *In kernel mode privileged instructions may be run and protected memory areas may be accessed*
+  * *because chaos would ensue*
 * Which of the following instructions should be allowed to execute only in kernel mode? (a) disable all interrupts, (b) read the time-of-day clock, (c) set the time-of-day clock, (d) change the memory map?
+  * *a and d*

 ###4.
 OS overview
 * What is the difference between OS and OS kernel?